Armok628/csl2/README.md

 3. Make an init function at the bottom of the source file, and declare it in the header.
 2. Include your header in namespace.h and add a call to the new init function in `init_dict`.

-See example.h and arith.h as examples.
+See example.h, arith.h, and lmath.h as examples.
 See core.h for info about the included macros.

 ##### To create a new built-in function: